Instructions for Applicants

 Exceptions to the English Standardized exams are available for the three categories listed below:

 Applicants in category 1 will automatically receive the exception.
-If you believe you qualify for a waiver of the English standardized exam under categories 2 or 3, you must submit a request along with any required official verification letters.
-This request should be sent after submission of your application.
-Please send the request as an email to gradadmissions@unc.edu indicating your desire to have the English standardized exam waived along with the category.
+If you believe you qualify for a waiver of the English standardized exam under categories 2 or 3, you must indicate this request and upload the appropriate documentation within the online admissions application.

 International applicants in need of financial aid may write to the Institute of International Education, 809 United Nations Plaza, New York, NY 10017, or review the IIE website.